NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 ![](../images/finite_grating_nperiods20.png)
 </center>

-The scattered field amplitude profile (the top figure in each of the two sets of results) shows that the fields are nonzero above the grating (which is positioned at the left edge of the figure in the region indicated by the bright spots) and decay to zero away from the grating.
+The scattered field amplitude profile (the top figure in each of the two sets of results) shows that the fields decay to zero away from the grating (which is positioned at the left edge of the figure in the region indicated by the bright spots).
 The middle figure is the field amplitude along a 1d slice above the grating (marked by the dotted green line in the top figure).
 Note the decaying fields at the edges due to the flat-surface termination.
 The bottom figure is the Fourier transform of the fields from the 1d slice.
 As expected, there are only three diffraction orders present at k<sub>y</sub>=2πm/Λ for m=0, ±1, ±2.
 These peaks are becoming sharper as the number of grating periods increases.

 The sharpness of the peaks directly corresponds to how [collimated](https://en.wikipedia.org/wiki/Collimated_beam) the diffracted beams are, and in the limit of infinitely many periods the resulting delta-function peaks correspond to diffracted planewaves.
 (The squared amplitude of each peak is proportional to the power in the corresponding diffraction order.)
 One can also obtain the collimation of the beams more directly by using Meep's `near2far` feature to compute the far-field diffracted waves — this approach is more straightforward, but potentially much more expensive than looking at the Fourier transform of the near field, because one may need a large number of far-field points to resolve the full diffracted beams.
 In general, [there is a tradeoff in computational science](https://icerm.brown.edu/video_archive/?play=1626) between doing direct "numerical experiments" that are conceptually straightforward but often expensive, versus more indirect and tricky calculations that don't directly correspond to laboratory experiments but which can sometimes be vastly more efficient at extracting physical information.